Sheridan Student Union and Sheridan’s Wellness Committee celebrates…

 Illustration of multicultural group of women

-Many students, faculty members and staff have remarkable stories of triumph, successes and challenges and together we want to recognize folks at Sheridan who are helping pave the way for a brighter future for us all.
+Many students, faculty members, and staff have remarkable stories of triumph, success, and challenge, and together we want to recognize folks at Sheridan who are helping pave the way for a brighter future for us all.

 Celebrate the Women in Your Life this International Women’s Day 🌸